gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - [Jetty plugin](userguide/jetty_plugin.html): The version of Jetty used for the Jetty plugin does not work with Java 9
 - [Scala plugin](userguide/scala_plugin.html): The Zinc compiler does not work with Java 9
 - [FindBugs plugin](userguide/findbugs_plugin.html): The latest release (3.0.1) does not work with Java 9
-- [Osgi plugin](userguide/findbugs_plugin.html): The latest version of BND does not work with Java 9
+- [OSGi plugin](userguide/osgi_plugin.html): The latest version of BND does not work with Java 9

 Also, for publishing to S3 backed Maven and Ivy repositories, `-addmods java.xml.bind` has to be added to the JVM parameters.
 This can be accomplished by setting

     GRADLE_OPTS="-addmods java.xml.bind '-Dorg.gradle.jvmargs=-addmods java.xml.bind'"

-CAVEAT: Your mileage my vary.
+CAVEAT: Your mileage may vary.
 If you run into any problems please report those on the forums.

 ### Upgrade of BND library used by OSGi plugin